"This was by far one of the most useful workshops I have attended."

 Evolution in the New Century

 With Jane’s death in 1999, other colleagues, including Audrey Riffenburgh and Janet Ohene-Frempong, joined Sue in designing and presenting the Institute.
-The years 2001 and 2002 saw an expansion into a Fall Institute in Albuquerque, New Mexico, sponsored by Riffenburgh & Associates.
-This location attracted many from the west, as well as a flock of curious easterners.
 In 2002, Wendy Mettger of Mettger Communications joined the training team.

-As we carry on the Institute tradition in 2008, it will continue with the traditions that have created its reputation — savvy, up-to-date trainer; participatory learning; a focus on the spectrum of plain language tools and skills; and a curriculum grounded in evidence and best practice from multiple disciplines.
-Freeport, Maine provides a gracious, walkable city location with a range of social opportunities to complement the learning experience.
+Institute traditions created its reputation — savvy, up-to-date trainers; participatory learning; a focus on the spectrum of plain language tools and skills; and a curriculum grounded in evidence and best practice from multiple disciplines.

 Top